A Singapore Government Agency Website

 7. Check whether the User details have been saved

-MAS-MOM Joint Data Collection Initiative
+MAS-MOM Joint Manpower Data Collection

-What is this joint data collection initiative?
+What is this joint manpower data collection?

 As part of our commitment to consistently improve the survey experience for businesses, MAS and MOM are conducting a joint collection of manpower data under MOM’s Occupational Employment Dataset (OED).